-Metal and Plastic Cutting, Punching and Press Machine Operators set up, operate, or tend machines to saw, cut, shear, slit, punch, crimp, notch, bend, or straighten metal or plastic material.
+Cutting, Punching and Press Machine Setters, Operators and Tenders, Metal and Plastic set up, operate, or tend machines to saw, cut, shear, slit, punch, crimp, notch, bend, or straighten metal or plastic material.

-Cutting Machine Operators with little to no experience tend to make between $20800 and $25160 while the more experienced ones make over $38960 per year.
+Cutting Machine Operators with little to no experience tend to make between $23440 and $27900 while the more experienced ones can earn over $42440 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Cutting Machine Operator is to move to a higher paying state like WA.
-Right now, the highest paying states for Cutting Machine Operators are WA, KY, SC, WY and MA.
+One of the easiest ways to increase your salary as a Cutting, Punching and Press Machine Setter, Operator and Tender, Metal and Plastic is to move to a higher paying state like WA.
+Right now, the highest paying states for Cutting Machine Operators are WA, WY, MN, MD and MA.

-3 other factors that can increase your salary as A Cutting Machine Operator is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Cutting, Punching and Press Machine Setter, Operator and Tender, Metal and Plastic is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Cutting Machine Operators what degree they had when they got the job and most of them said they had a High School Diploma followed by Certificate.
+We asked other Cutting Machine Operators what degree they had when they got the job and most of them said they had a High School Diploma followed by a Post-Secondary Certificate.